simonhlee97/simon-2nd-brain-docusaurus/docs/06-coding-tech-notes/01-master-these-skills-to-be-the-best-programmer-you-can.md

 ---
 id: 01-be-the-best-programmer-you-can-be
-title: Skills To be the Best Programmer You can be
+title: Skills to Become the Best Programmer You Can be
 ---

 1. Positive attitude